-Thinking back to when I started my event planning business in 2005, I can hardly believe I made it through 10 hugely successful years with how little knowledge I had at the time.
+Thinking back to when I started my wedding planning business in 2005, I can hardly believe I made it through 12 successful and profitable years with how little knowledge I had at the time.
 Of course, hindsight is always 20/20 and I’m so thankful for everything I have learned.
-Today, I am sharing what I would have done differently if I had to start my business over again.
+In this post, I am sharing what I would have done differently if I had to start my business over again.

 Here are eight things I would have done differently during my first few years in business:

 1) Attended a conference during my first full year in business instead of waiting until my third year

 The incredible insight and knowledge I received from attending industry conferences were priceless.
 My business would not have had nearly the amount of success without those conferences and the connections I made.
 I wish I would have started going to conferences sooner.
 You can find a full list of wedding industry conferences on our Conferences+Events page.

 I’m not even sure anyone was offering this for event planners at the time, but I wish I would have tried harder to find a mentor or coach who could have helped me grow my business faster and avoid some of the mistakes that new business owners make.
 I offer coaching and mentoring services through Planner’s Lounge.

 3) Had confidence in my ability as a designer and stylist sooner